Aurora-RGB/Docs/content/basic-topics/installation.md

 If you would like to, it is possible to download the dev version to access some new additional features and bug fixes.

-{{% alert "The dev version may be more unstable than the main release, and so you may encounter some bugs." "warning" %}}

-<span class="alert warning">The dev version's settings may also be incompatible with the main release's.
-It is **highly** recommended that you [back up your profiles]({{% ref "basic-topics/user-data#taking-a-backup" %}}) and settings before changing Aurora versions.</span>

 ## Other Versions

 Since there are several contributors contributing to Aurora, there are several different branches of Aurora.
 A developer will often ask their branch to be tested by users, either through [Discord](https://discord.gg/YAuBmg9) or on a [Pull Request on GitHub](https://github.com/Aurora-RGB/Aurora/pulls).